For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Exhaust the funding options on this page before borrowing from commercial lenders.
 If you still need extra cash, a 0% student overdraft should be your next stop.

 8. Don't give up!
 Finding something you're eligible for can take serious dedication.
-If you're drawing a blank, don't forget there are other ways to turn a buck.
-Use 'em.
+If you're drawing a blank, don't forget there are other ways to make money.

 International student?
 There are lots of scholarships and student funding up for grabs for you too.